WRF-GC/documentation/docs/source/guide-6-outputs.rst

 Can I output GEOS-Chem / HEMCO diagnostics?
 --------------------------------------------

-Unfortunately, not exactly as GEOS-Chem does.
+Now we have reimplement GEOS-Chem / HEMCO diagnostics in WRF-GC 3.0.
 Please refer to :doc:`/extra-diagnostics`.

 The outputs are too large / how can I compress them?
 -----------------------------------------------------